Gold we buy

 What if I send something you don't buy?

-We return it to you free of charge by tracked, insured post, along with payment for anything we did buy.
+We return it to you free of charge by tracked, signed-for post, along with payment for anything we did buy.

 Bespoke selling guides, by item, era and scenario